 California Government Code > Chapter 1.1 > Govt.
 Code §12956.1.
 Mandatory Disclaimer on Copies of Recorded Documents

-“If this document contains any restriction based on race, color, religion, sex, gender, gender identity, gender expression, sexual orientation, familial status, marital status, disability, genetic information, national origin, source of income as defined in subdivision (p) of Section 12955, or ancestry, that restriction violates state and federal fair housing laws and is void, and may be removed pursuant to Section 12956.2 of the Government Code.
+“If this document contains any restriction based on age, race, color, religion, sex, gender, gender identity, gender expression, sexual orientation, familial status, marital status, disability, veteran or military status, genetic information, national origin, source of income as defined in subdivision (p) of Section 12955, or ancestry, that restriction violates state and federal fair housing laws and is void, and may be removed pursuant to Section 12956.2 of the Government Code by submitting a “Restrictive Covenant Modification” form, together with a copy of the attached document with the unlawful provision redacted to the county recorder’s office.
+The “Restrictive Covenant Modification” form can be obtained from the county recorder’s office and may be available on its internet website.
+The form may also be available from the party that provided you with this document..
 Lawful restrictions under state and federal law on the age of occupants in senior housing or housing for older persons shall not be construed as restrictions based on familial status.”

 (2) The requirements of paragraph (1) shall not apply to documents being submitted for recordation to a county recorder.